 average_reminbursement_per_city value, and so on.

-You can read more about partitioned variables here.
+You can read more about partitioned variable methods here.